jlapeyre/julia_project/README.md

 Then `import mymodule` will do the following

+* Offer to download and install Julia if it is not found.
 * Check that the `julia` package is installed.
 I.e. check that `PyCall` is installed and built, etc.
 * Optionally download and install a Julia registry.
 * Look for the Julia executable in various places